-The University Honors College (UHC) provides numerous opportunities and resources to all interested, motivated, and able students at the University of Pittsburgh.
-Students from all academic disciplines have the freedom to select the specific UHC programs and experiences that will support their academic goals at Pitt and beyond.
+Students from all academic disciplines who are interested, motivated, and able have the freedom to select the specific University Honors College (UHC) programs and experiences that will support their academic goals at Pitt and beyond.

 As a prospective student, here are a few links that should be helpful to you in learning about the UHC and making your college decision.
 Have specific questions?
 Refer to our staff page, which lists contact information for each staff member or refer to our Frequently Asked Questions.

-Interested in visiting the UHC and meeting with a staff representative?
+Interested in visiting the University Honors College and meeting with a staff representative?
 Contact the Office of Admissions and Financial Aid and schedule a one on one meeting.

 Honors College Info Sessions